fbpx

 Griffith made it to her first doctor’s appointment since the contract began on July 18.

-“I feel so much better today just gotten to where I was supposed to be,” she told Mississippi Today.
+“I feel so much better today just having gotten to where I was supposed to be,” she told Mississippi Today.

 Bonnie Griffith prepares to sit in her motorized cart in her home in Clinton, Miss., on Monday, July 29, 2024.
 Griffith, who has severe neuropathy, missed four doctor’s appointments due to Modivcare’s transport issues with her cart.
 Credit: Eric Shelton/Mississippi Today